 You can find Himalayan pink salt at TSC or you can order it here: Pink Salt on a Rope.
 My donkeys LOVE it.

-*Standards or minis also get soaked beet pulp (no molasses!) is they are looking a little thin or they are working.
+*Standards or minis also get soaked beet pulp (no molasses!) if they are looking a little thin or they are working.
 About 1/2 cup per 100 pounds.
-Sometimes they get Special care by Nutrena at 1/2 cup per 100 pounds.

 Rescue donkeys that are underweight will need additional foods, and so do pregnant jennets.